How to Break Through the “Impermeable Clay Layer” of Middle Managers

-For starters, let’s admit that it is not always true.
+Let’s admit that it is not always true: the middle layer in a company isn’t always the source of the problems.
 There are often people at the top who are resistant to change and there are people at the bottom who resist change, while the middle embraces it.
 But maybe a quick review for me to see what I know about this topic.
 I’d hate to call it “resistance to change” because I’ve already sounded off against that so often that I’d be foolish to use it now.
-Besides, I dont like it.
+Besides, I don’t like it.
 Let’s table the name for now and I’ll try to get back to it.

 I’d bet that Jerry Harvey’s “anaclitic depression blues” has something to do with it.
 Harvey calls it “a form of depression that occurs when an individual, organizational structure, or idea that we lean on for emotional support is taken away from us.”
 Its causes include “A re-organization over which those who are being re-organized have no control; a layoff; or the kind of lousy, anti-requisite organization that Elliott Jaques talks about.”

 Let’s face it: when we are invited into a company as consultants, we’re not going in to a great company.
 Great companies rarely need consultants.
 Most of the time we are going into a company that is resoundingly anti-Requisite where people have been reorganized time and time again, or had change forced down their throats, and where management wrecks apart groups that coalesce into strong work teams.
 I’d say that all of this qualifies as anticlitic depression blues (ADB) making material.